cparsell/sidenotes/README.md

 ## Known issues

+- [ ] Feature "Restart numbering after each heading" does not work currently.
 - [ ] HTML sidenotes, in Reading Mode? - When pressing enter to update the last sidenote, it jumps up about 1 page
 - [ ] Changing style settings causes Editing mode sidenotes to disappear until restart